techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 ## What you can expect of me as your manager
 * A biweekly 1:1 (or a cadence you prefer) focused on your challenges, goals, and priorities.
 I'll do my best to hold a safe space for you and to know you as a person, and we can connect at a level that feels comfortable for you.
 * Clear, honest, gentle communication.
 If anything I say feels vague or unclear, let me know so I can fix it.
 Ambiguity is not intentional.
 * I'll listen and hear your feedback, because it is the biggest gift which you can help me improve.
-I will make mistakes and I'll sometimes make the wrong call.
 I promise that if you come to me and explain why something is wrong, I will listen and I will work to fix it.
 * Support for healthy work-life balance.
 I know I'm not always the best role model here, but I care deeply about helping you avoid burnout and maintain a sustainable rhythm.